Topics in NFP Life®

 An Overview of The Research, The Data, & The Methods

-• The overall effectiveness of NFP methods is very high.
+• The overall effectiveness of reliable methods, such as the Billings Ovulation, Creighton, and Symto-Thermal methods, is very high.

 • There isn’t a “one size fits all” method.

-• Getting started using NFP is easier than most people think, and there is plenty of research and data available to ensure each woman (and couple, more broadly) can choose which method works best for them and their goals.
+• Getting started using NFP is easier than most people think, and there is plenty of research and data available to ensure each couple can choose which method works best for them and their goals.

 Who Can Use NFP & When to Start Charting

-• All women can use NFP at all stages of her reproductive life.
+• All women can use NFP at all stages of their reproductive life.

 • The World Health Organization classifies oral contraceptive pill as a Group 1 Carcinogen.

-• Many women are put on the birth control pill for reasons other than preventing pregnancy — abnormal periods, acne, pain with periods, PCOS, etc. — however, the pill has often been known to worsen those symptoms.
+• Many women are put on the birth control pill for reasons other than preventing pregnancy — abnormal periods, acne, pain with periods, and PCOS.
+However, the pill does not treat the underlying medical issue that causes those symptoms.

 • Charting your cycle and ovulation gives your doctor the big picture of what is going on in regards to your overall health.